somen3/NeatInfo/README.md

 You can run the conky theme with conky manager app.
 To use the conky theme, simply extract the file, and place the folder inside your ~/user/.conky/ directory.

-NeatInfo lets you add your Todos to the conky, and to have your todos displayed in the conky, all you have to do is create a file, todo.txt in your ~/Documents.
-You can add your todos to the todo.txt, and it will display in your conky.
+NeatInfo lets you add your notes and todos to the conky.
+To have your notes and todos displayed in the conky, you simply have to create a file, note.txt in your ~/Documents.
+Once you create this file, you can add your notes and todos to it and it will display them in your conky.